MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-pdf.md

 ## Known limitations

 - Certain controls are not currently supported.
-These include charts, Power BI tile, Map, and some configurations of 3<sup>rd</sup> party PCF controls.
+These include charts, Power BI tile, Map, and some configurations of third party PCF controls.

 - Nested Galleries are not supported